 - Review of retention and recruitment challenges, to identify areas for improvement and ensure we remain competitive in the labour market

-In addition, the Board assesses and monitors culture through:
+The Board evaluates and tracks culture through:

-- Reviews of staff turnover rates
+- Reviewing staff turnover rates

-- Reviews of employee whistleblowing cases
+- Reviewing colleague whistleblowing cases

-- Interaction with senior management and workforce
+- Engaging with senior management and colleagues

 STATEMENT OF COMPLIANCE WITH THE CODEplus

-This statement complies with subsections 2.1, 2.2(1), 2.3(1), 2.5, 2.7 and 2.10 of Rule 7 of the Disclosure Rules and Transparency Rules of the Financial Conduct Authority.
+This statement complies with sub-sections 2.1, 2.2(1), 2.3(1), 2.5, 2.7, 2.8(a) and 2.10 of Rule 7 of the Disclosure Rules and Transparency Rules of the Financial Conduct Authority.
+The information required to be disclosed by sub-section 2.6 of Rule 7 is shown on pages 112 to 115.

 ANNUAL GENERAL MEETINGplus